microsoft/vscode-docs/docs/extensions/install-extension.md

 ## Next Steps

 * [Extension Marketplace](/docs/editor/extension-gallery.md) - Learn more about VS Code's public extension Marketplace.
+* [Publishing Extensions](/docs/extensions/publish-extension.md) - Put your extension on the Marketplace.
-* [Publishing Extensions](/docs/tools/vscecli.md) - Learn how to package and publish your extensions.
+* [Publishing Tool Reference](/docs/tools/vscecli.md) - Learn how to package and publish your extensions.